 The world’s most popular CMS was released on May 27, 2003, with more than 40,000 plugins available to choose from, its learning curve is very easy and great for beginners, bloggers, and even businesses.
 When you go over the dashboard, everything you see in it is self-explanatory, WordPress was made to use by everyone, it does not require you to have knowledge in hard coding.

 As of May 5, 2016, there are 140,000 million webmasters and bloggers who use WordPress, as a matter of fact, it offers the following features:

 • Password Protected Posts

 • XML-RPC interface

 It is one of the most comprehensive CMS being used by web developers to create travel websites or e-commerce sites.
-Drupal was released in January 15, 2001 after the WordPress has been released two years ago, it has over 30,000 modules and the learning curve is steep, but once you go over to the dashboard and roam around in it, everything is possible to do.
+Drupal was released on January 15, 2001, after WordPress has been released two years ago, it has over 30,000 modules and the learning curve is steep, but once you go over to the dashboard and roam around in it, everything is possible to do.

-As of May 5, 2016 there are 15 million webmasters and people using Drupal CMS, some of the well-known websites who trusted Drupal to be their CMS are NCAA, NBA, The Weather Channel and the White House official website.
+As of May 5, 2016, there are 15 million webmasters and people using Drupal CMS, some of the well-known websites that trusted Drupal to be their CMS are the NCAA, NBA, The Weather Channel, and the White House official website.